Xin128/OS/assn3/README.txt

-To build you code run the following commands
+To build, run the following:

 $ make clean
 $ make

-This will give you an executable named "sfs" in your current directory which you can use to mount your filesystem
+This will produce an executable named "sfs" in the current directory, which allows for mounting of the filesystem

 $ ./sfs /tmp/mymountpoint -d

-You can test your code by running the test case file provided.
-You can do that with the following commands
+To test the code, run

 $ make test1

-This will create a file named "sfs_test1" in your current directory.
+This will create a file named "sfs_test1" in the current directory.
 Run the test by running the file

 $ ./sfs_test1